 I began fly fishing when I was 10 years old.
 I worked for Jake Sheetz in his custom furniture shop and he was a fine fisherman.
 He taught me the tactics and showed me the rewards of this form of angling.

 I started Murray's Fly Shop in 1962 in Edinburg, Virginia in a corner of my drug store the year I graduated from MCV School of Pharmacy.

 Good flies were scarce in my area so much of my time was devoted to tying flies when I was not filling prescriptions.
 I stocked Orvis Fly Rods and tackle.

 A few years later Harry Wilson, the founder of the Scott Rod Company, asked me to sell their fine Scott Fly Rods and to work with them as a consultant on fly rod designs.
-This resulted on the construction of the delicate Murray's Mountain Trout Rod which Scott Rod Company builds exclusively for my fly shop.
+This resulted in the construction of the delicate Murray's Mountain Trout Rod which Scott Rod Company builds exclusively for our fly shop today.

 Howard West of Scientific Anglers became a good friend as we fished Montana together and he asked me to start writing stories for the three magazines Scientific Anglers published at that time.
 This got me started writing stories for national magazines on fly fishing for trout and smallmouth bass and I formed many close friends all across the country.

 |Charlie Waterman did the photography for my early catalogs and we fished together all over the Rockies, Virginia, Pennsylvania and Florida.||Lefty Kreh was a great help in my photography and writing and was a great friend.|

 Around 1975 I started producing a mail order catalog that was mailed to around 5,000 customers.
 Charlie Waterman, a good friend of mine, did all of the photography for the catalog and helped with the design.
 Many years later we were mailing around 10,000 catalogs each year.